tmanundercover/agile-ceremonies/.readme/MultiAgentSystem/Josh-AI-Graphic-Designer/sticker-builder/README.md

 - Ensure high contrast for readability
 - Use consistent brand colors

-complete copy-paste ready

-# another version of User prompt
+# another version of Landing Page User prompt
 I need a detailed mockup for a tech-focused landing page that promotes AI-enhanced web development services.
 Here's what I need:

 Design Style: